 2. Attend class regularly.
 Attendance rate 80% or higher required.
 Excessive absences (missing more than 20% of class time) may be cause for repetition of the course.

 One textbook lesson should be covered in 6 class sessions.
-Students are expected to study supplementary materials online (language, songs, traditional arts--paintings, martial arts, and traditions, etc. ) at home or in the Media Center, and listen to the lesson-related audio tapes.
+Students are expected to study supplementary materials online (language, traditional arts--paintings, martial arts, traditions, songs, etc.) at home or in the Media Center, and listen to the lesson-related audio tapes.
 The class, however, may be conducted in accordance with the needs of the class within the COURSE OBJECTIVES.
 You will have quizzes and homework assignments regularly in order to enhance what you have learned in class.
 Students are expected to read the grammar explanations for each textbook lesson (and memorize new vocabulary words) before coming to class.
-All students are required to write a term paper and upload the final version onto http://www1.ezbbs.net/02/ymshimazu/
+All students will upload the final verson of their term paper onto our eBulletin board.

 FINAL EXAM POLICY

 SJSU Policy requires that all courses hold a final examination (or final project) during the final examination period.
 There are no exceptions to this without the approval of both the Chair of the Department and the Dean of the College.
 Exceptions are rarely granted except in the most extreme circumstances.